drsc777/mydot/README.md

 ## Documentation

-- All documentation supports both Chinese and English
+- All documentation is available in both English and Chinese
+- Each document has two versions:
+  - Main version (English): `filename.md`
+  - Chinese version: `filename.zh.md`
-- Installation scripts are available in both Chinese and English (`install.sh` and `install_en.sh`)
+- Installation scripts are available in both languages (`install.sh` and `install_en.sh`)
-- A fully English installation guide is provided at `docs/setup-guide-en.md`

 ## Configuration Files Explanation

-- **Doom Emacs**: Configured with Org-mode, auto-folding, TODO management, note linking, etc.
-- **NeoVim**: Integrated with LSP, Treesitter, Telescope, auto-save, etc.
-- **Tmux**: Configured with Vim-style navigation, session restoration, and window management
-- **Scripts**: Provides note synchronization and Cursor AI integration
+For a detailed explanation of all configuration files, see the [Configuration Files Guide](docs/config-explanation.md)

 ## License